The perfect Portugal Packing List – What to wear in Portugal

 Cards: From my personal experiences, I have learned that this is one item that can be more useful than one might expect.

-This is the most basic and simplest form of entertainment to gather people around the table while having quality time talking and having fun.
-I highly recommend taking a deck of cards with you, especially you are a solo traveler.
+This is the most basic and straightforward form of entertainment, gathering people around the table to spend quality time talking and having fun.
+I highly recommend taking a deck of cards with you, especially if you are a solo traveler.

-Basic pieces always: If you do not want to make a mistake, opt for basic pieces.
+Basic pieces are always a good choice: if you want to avoid mistakes, opt for basic pieces.
 Besides facilitating combinations, they can help you reduce the volume of your suitcase.

 After all, basic clothes are wild cards and can easily be repeated during the trip.

 But when I say basic clothes, I do not mean just tank tops and jeans, but clothes that can be worn with several other pieces.
-The ideal is to wear a bottom with at least 4 tops, so you have 4 different looks.
+The ideal is to wear a bottom with at least four tops, so you have four different looks.

-Hand luggage: It is always advisable to put a change of clothes in your hand luggage because unfortunately your suitcase might get lost.
+Hand luggage: It is always advisable to put a change of clothes in your hand luggage because, unfortunately, your suitcase might get lost.
 Just be aware of hand luggage restrictions.
-In addition, you should label your suitcase with your destination address and, if possible, take a picture of it before you check it out.
+Additionally, label your suitcase with your destination address and, if possible, take a photo of it before checking it out.

 All set to go?